darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 The chromatic adaptation in this module relies on a number of assumptions in order to work correctly and it can be easy to inadvertently break these assumptions in subtle ways.
 To help you to avoid these kind of mistakes, the _color calibration_ module will show warnings in the following circumstances.

 - If the _color calibration_ module is set up to perform chromatic adaptation but the _white balance_ module is not set to "camera reference", warnings will be shown in both modules.
-These errors can be resolved either by setting the _white balance_ module to "camera reference" or by disabling chromatic adaptation in the _color balance_ module.
+These errors can be resolved either by setting the _white balance_ module to "camera reference" or by disabling chromatic adaptation in the _color calibration_ module.
 Note that some sensors may require minor corrections within the _white balance_ module in which case these warnings can be ignored.

 - If two or more instances of _color calibration_ have been created, each attempting to perform chromatic adaptation, an error will be shown on the second instance.
 This could be a valid use case (for instance where masks have been set up to apply different white balances to different non-overlapping areas of the image) in which case the warnings can be ignored.
 For most other cases, chromatic adaptation should be disabled in one of the instances to avoid double-corrections.

   By default, if an instance of the _color calibration_ module is already performing chromatic adaptation, each new instance you create will automatically have its adaptation set to "none (bypass)" to avoid this "double-correction" error.

-The chromatic adaptation modes in _color balance_ can be disabled by either setting the _adaptation_ to "none (bypass)" or setting the _illuminant_ to "same as pipeline (D50)" in the CAT tab.
+The chromatic adaptation modes in _color calibration_ can be disabled by either setting the _adaptation_ to "none (bypass)" or setting the _illuminant_ to "same as pipeline (D50)" in the CAT tab.

 # channel mixing